All Episodes

 Start acting like you won.

-Act like you won coming out of the box.
+Act like you won, coming out of the box.

-And and remember who elected you.
+And remember who elected you.

-And if they do that and they get a fresh start and a quick start doing that, then it won't matter what these liberals are doing, other than your country's gonna become More polarized, and you might think, how can that possibly be?
+And if they do that and they get a fresh start and a quick start doing that, then it won't matter what these liberals are doing other than your country is going to become more polarized.

 Believe me, liberals still have a long way to go to get even further left, despite how far left that you think they are.

-Joe in uh Fort Myers, Florida, you're next.
+Joe in Fort Myers, Florida, you're next.

 I'm glad you called on the EIB network.